 Shyam was into farming and had owned acres of land.
-He grew different varieties of crops.
-He also had reared cattle and poultry.
+He grew different varieties of crops and also reared cattle and poultry.
 Every year his harvest yielded him a good profit.
 Many farmers worked for Shyam and they were happy working for him as he would provide good incentives.
-Sometimes Shyam too would work in the fields.
+Sometimes Shyam too would work in the fields along with the framers.

 Sitara was Shyam’s wife.
 She would lend a hand at work when required.
 Together they had two daughters and a son.
 Both of them wanted their children to be well qualified and hence they had got them admitted to the school which was located in the adjacent town as the village they lived in, did not have any schools.
 Shyam would drop them at school in the morning and the kids would return home by bus after their school.